-In July 2021, Creative Industries Federation and Creative England, which together comprise the non-profit Creative UK Group, published new data showing the impact of the pandemic on the Creative Industries and crucially, what can be unlocked with the right investment.
+In July 2021, Creative UK Group published new data showing the impact of the pandemic on the Creative Industries and crucially, what can be unlocked with the right investment.

-As a result, the Creative Industries Federation launched a campaign in April 2020 to raise awareness of Our World Without Culture to ‘paint a picture’ of a world where such a phrase wouldn’t be recognised; where performers would be confined to the acoustics of their bathroom; where shared experiences of art, theatre, music, all sectors that create the unique culture of the UK, wouldn’t exist.
-Coming together, we urged government to provide emergency funding for our creative organisations.
-With over 500 signatories on our open letter to government, including Nick Cave, Paloma Faith, Stephen Fry, Meera Syal and Simon Calloway, we believe in the future of our sector and together, we are stronger.
+Our campaign in April 2020 raised awareness of Our World Without Culture Coming together, we urged government to provide emergency funding for our creative organisations.
+With over 500 signatories on our open letter to government, including Nick Cave, Paloma Faith, Stephen Fry, Meera Syal and Simon Calloway.

 After a long year of campaigning, our sector has achieved unparalleled levels of support from government with the extension of support schemes helping to reach some of those who have been hardest hit and the £1.57 billion Culture Recovery Fund.